lauragift21/conference-talks/clean-code.md

 ^ My talk today is all about writing clean code!

+^ If we were in a room together, would have been nice to go through the room asking this question.
+I'll still throw it out there though, feel free to engage in chat.

-^ If I was to through this question out to anyone in the audience, What will be your response?
+^If I asked this question out to anyone in the audience, What will be your response?

 ---

 ✅ A good way to keep your code maintainable?

-^ Will it be because...
+^ Is it because...

 ---